How to set up, configure and test a search index for Site Search

 🔍 Note: On the test site you might not see images and prices on the product cards.
 In that case, you need to point the system toward your image and price columns.
 Click the "Manage Mappings" button in the top right corner.
 Select in which columns to look for images and up to three different types of prices

-By hovering the product cards, you can see the information that is delivered in the search output (including basic information like ID, name, brand, category and technical information like text match score)
+By clicking the "i"-icon on the product cards, you can see the information that is delivered in the search output (including basic information like ID, name, brand, category and technical information like text match score and a rank score)

 Here, you'll see three types of settings:

 Additional parameters: Select settings from a large Typesense library of different parameters.
 All of the parameters have a best practice default setting, so you are not required to set them.
 You can use the parameter settings to test out the impact of the settings while testing your search index.
-In the screenshot below, the parameter max facet values is set to 5 (instead of the default 10), meaning that only 5 e.g. brands will be returned under the facet "Brands".
-See more here.
+In the screenshot below, the parameter Text Match Type is set to max_weight meaning that the weights set under Queryable fields take effect.
+See more about all parameters and their settings here.

 About text match score and ranking: The parameter weights available in the Settings (as described above) is a tool for indicating when a product should have a higher priority than another product by ranking on a text match score.